California scrub jay: Description

 The California scrub jay is a medium-sized bird, approximately 27–31 cm in length (including its tail), with a 39 cm wingspan, and about 80 g in weight.
 In general, this species has a blue head, wings, and tail; a gray-brown back; grayish underparts; and white eyebrows.
 The throat is whitish with a blue necklace.
 The call or "squawk" is described as "harsh and angry-sounding".

 Behavior

 Habitat

 True to its name, the California scrub jay inhabits areas of low scrub, preferring pinyon-juniper forests, oak woods, and edges of mixed evergreen forests.
 It also inhabits suburban gardens.

+Range expansion

+The California scrub jay's range has been expanding north over time.
+Although they were not seen at all during breeding bird surveys in Washington state in the early 1970s, by 2020 scrub jays are commonly found in the Puget Sound and even as far as British Columbia.

 Foraging

 California scrub jays usually forage in pairs, family groups, or small non-kin groups, outside of the breeding season.
 They feed on small animals, such as frogs and lizards, eggs and young of other birds, insects, and (particularly in winter) grains, nuts, and berries.
 They will also eat fruit and vegetables growing in backyards.